 In the event of termination of the Admitted Body, any orphan liabilities in the Fund will be subsumed by the relevant Scheme Employer.
+Please see the Fund's Termination Policy for further details.

-An exception to the above policy applies if the guarantor is not a participating employer within the WPF, including if the guarantor is a participating employer within another LGPS Fund.
-In order to protect other employers within the WPF the Administering Authority may in this case treat the admission body as pre-funding for termination, with contribution requirements assessed using the minimum risk methodology and assumptions.
+An exception to the above policy applies if the guarantor is not a participating employer within the Fund, including if the guarantor is a participating employer within another LGPS Fund.
+In order to protect other employers within the Fund the Fund may in this case treat the admission body as pre-funding for termination, with contribution requirements assessed using the minimum risk methodology and assumptions.